 - Best college laptops for students

-I prefer a more careful and one-time approach to such problems myself, so you are in store for an extensive list of steps to take.
-Until recently, I was overwhelmed with junk mail coming into my main Gmail account.
-I had hundreds sent to me daily.
-As a result, I took action a few weeks ago to prevent it from happening further.
+I prefer a more careful (read: one-time) approach to such problems myself, so get ready for an extensive list of step-by-step instructions.
+Until recently, I was overwhelmed with junk mail coming into my main Gmail account; I had hundreds sent to me daily.
+As a result, I took action to prevent it from happening further.

-Even if you are one of those people who think their inbox is past the point of no return, stick around because you might be surprised.
+Even if you're one of those people who think their inbox is past the point of no return, stick around because you might be surprised.
 In 2021, there are countless ways to rid yourself of this problem, and this post explores many of them.

 Block spam senders